 Not knowing the outcome of my circumstances makes this tough.
 I don’t know about you, but I’ve had periods in my life when I would have been happy if I could find even a few moments when I wasn’t anxious.

-I once heard a great sermon about this passage while attending church in Texas with my son.
-The pastor showed a clip from a movie called “To End All Wars” about prisoners of war at the end of World War II.
-At the beginning of the clip, the prisoners looked miserable, downcast, discouraged and near death.
-The land was dry and desolate.
-The situation seemed truly hopeless.
+I once heard a great sermon about these verses.
+The pastor showed a clip from the movie “To End All Wars,” which is about prisoners of war at the end of World War II.
+At the beginning of the clip, the inmates look miserable, downcast, discouraged and near death.
+The situation seems truly hopeless.

-All of a sudden, planes flew over and dropped papers that announced the end of the war!

-Instantly, everything changed and the prisoners were jumping around in celebration, hugging each other and having a huge party.
-Nothing had changed in the camp.
-They hadn’t been rescued yet.
-They were still stuck in a remote place.
-Yet everything changed because “rescue was just around the corner.”
+All of a sudden, planes fly over and drop papers that announced the end of the war, and, instantly, everything changes.
+The prisoners jump around in celebration, hugging each other.
+Nothing has changed in the camp.
+They haven’t been rescued yet.
+They are still stuck in a remote place.
+Yet everything changes because rescue was just around the corner.

-What if we lived like “rescue was just around the corner”?
-Even though our daily circumstances are sometimes good and sometimes difficult, the end of our story is sure and the Lord is just around the corner.
+What if we lived like rescue was just around the corner?
+Even though our daily circumstances are sometimes difficult, the Bible says that we can know the end of our story.

 Are you living like the Rescuer is coming soon?